smilack/purescript-gesso/docs/manual.md

 In `drawing`, these fields are identical to the view box.
 In `canvas`, `x` and `y` are zero and `width` and `height` are the dimensions of the canvas.

-`scaling` contains functions for scaling *to* the coordinates of the records name.
+`scaling` contains functions for scaling *to* the coordinates of the record's name.
 It's not recommended to call the scaling functions directly.
-Instead use these functions from `Geometry`:
+Instead, use these functions from `Geometry`:

 ```purescript
 xTo :: Number -> Scaler -> Number